pkarsy/rfboot/help/Installation.md

 ```
 Should give you a small usage message.
 This means rftool is in the PATH.
 As you can see the
 rftool is precompiled.
 It is a statically linked executable, and it can run on any x86_64(AMD64)
-linux system (you can recompile it of course if you want).
+and i386 linux system (you can recompile it of course if you want, see the README.md).

 Now it is time to install mCC1101, a modified (and simplified) panStamp
 CC1101 library.
 The skeleton projects created with "rftool create ProjName"